Auriscalpium

-Auriscalpium is a genus of mushrooms typifying the family Auriscalpiaceae.
+Auriscalpium is a genus of mushroom-forming fungi typifying the family Auriscalpiaceae.

 Etymology

 Auriscalpium is a compound of the Latin, auris, "ear"; and scalpo, "I scratch", generally meaning ear pick.
 The term was originally applied as a specific epithet by Linnaeus in 1753, viz.
 Hydnum auriscalpium and changed in 1821 to vulgare when S.F.
 Gray recognized the cone-inhabiting fungus as a new genus, named after its type species, Auriscalpium vulgare.
 Tautonyms, such as "Auriscalpium auriscalpium" are illegitimate under the International Code of Botanical Nomenclature.

 Taxonomy

 The genus includes the following species: